alchemycodelab/module-two-notes/PROJECT-GUIDELINES.md

 Your project should have the following features:

-- Deployed on github pages
+- Deployed on netlify
 - Thoughtful CSS
+- Built in React, using hooks to manage state
 - Some group collaboration tool to organize features like Miro.
 (You'll link to this tool in your Canvas submission).
 - Supabase Auth and protected routes.
 - User should be able to create, read, update, and delete rows from a supabase database.